About

 Mock out

-is critical when writing unit tests as it provides an easy way for us to manipulate outcomes of running them.
+sys.stdout is critical when writing unit tests as it provides an easy way for us to manipulate outcomes of running them.
 For example, throwing a system exception like Out Of Memory etc. We can verify our codes can survive any specified strange scenarios as a result.

 Back into our case, mocking

-allows us to capture any arguments passing to them an avoid them to be printed on console.def test_speak(self, mockStdout):
+sys.stdout allows us to capture any arguments passing to them an avoid them to be printed on console.def test_speak(self, mockStdout):

 Prefix

-is the mock outcome from previous decorator. self.myPerson.speak('haha')
+test_ is required by the unittest library.
+Otherwise, it won’t count as a test method.
+ReferencemockStdout is the mock outcome from previous decorator. self.myPerson.speak('haha')

 Runs

-from the instance self.myPerson
+speak() from the instance self.myPerson with argument haha.

 Expect to see

-after running this line. mockStdout.write.assert_has_calls([
+haha\n in sys.stdout.write after running this line. mockStdout.write.assert_has_calls([

 mock.call('haha\n')